Bank of Canada holds its key interest rate at 5 per cent

 “I realize that what most Canadians want to know if when we will lower our policy interest rate,” said Bank of Canada Governor Tiff Macklem.
 “What do we need to see to be convinced it’s time to cut?
 The short answer is we are starting to see what we need to see, but we need to see it for longer to be confident that progress toward price stability will be sustained.”

-The central bank projects inflation to ease from 3 per cent during the first half of 2024, to 2.5 per cent by the end of this year.
-Inflation is expected to return to target by 2025.
+The central bank projects inflation to ease from 3 per cent earlier in of 2024 to 2.5 per cent by the end of this year.
+Inflation is expected to return to target by 2025, and fell to 2.8 per cent in February.

+While progress has been made in cooling inflation, costs in services and food remain elevated.

+There are also risks that remain that could potentially drive inflation up again.
+The central bank is concerned about three main areas that could push inflation higher.
+House prices could rise more than anticipated due stronger demand on supply.
+Shelter price inflation remains high at 7 per cent, driven by high mortgage costs and strong growth in rent.

 The Bank of Canada held its policy rate at 5 per cent on Wednesday, saying it needs to see a sustained decline in inflation before rate cuts can begin.